0liverFlow/HookPhish/README.md

 cd ./HookPhish
 cd config
 ```
 Then, you need to edit the config.ini file.
 Feel free to use your favorite text editor.
-In my case, i will use vim
+As far as I'm concerned, I use Vim
 ```
 vim config.ini
 ```